patrickgh/shelfdrive/README.md

 > This project was built with substantial AI assistance.
 It works for my environment/use cases but may fail on other cars.
 The code, documentation, architecture, and implementation details should be reviewed before production use.

 > [!NOTE]
-> The app is currently only available via my internal test track on the Google Play Store.
-If you accept the alpha stage you can reach out (dsaos9632@gmail.com) and get invited to try it yourself.
-A public release is not yet planned.
+> The app is currently only available via my closed test track on the Google Play Store.
+If you accept the BETA stage you can reach out (dsaos9632@gmail.com) and get invited to try it yourself.
+A public release via Play Store is planned after completion of the test.

 ## Screenshots